cloudwalk/design-plugins/README.md

 └── README.md      # Documentation for usage and setup

-### Submitting a Plugin
+Submitting a Plugin using this repository
 	1. Ensure your plugin follows the folder structure above.
-2. Include a `README.md` explaining what the plugin does and how to use it.
+	2. Include a README.md explaining what the plugin does and how to use it.
 	3. Remove any private company information (e.g., API keys, secret keys).
 	4. Open a pull request with your plugin in its own folder inside the repository.